joestr/vanjs-bootstrap/README.md

-# Van.js with Bootstrap
+# Van.js and Bootstrap 5
-Experimenting wiht Van.js and Bootstrap.
+Experimenting wiht Van.js and Bootstrap 5.

 ## Build and run
 1. `npm install`